Fast, Professional Florida Corporation

 Hindsight is 20/20.
 Years from now you will be thanking yourself for incorporating multiple corporations in Florida to reduce the risk of your businesses all going down together.
 One of the major benefits of incorporating in Florida is that the state charges relatively low annual fees and has low incorporation fees while offering strong protection against stockholder liability.
 The only annual fee in Florida is a $150.00 annual report fee.
 Incorporating in Florida only costs $70, which is much lower than other jurisdictions.

 - Florida Has Minimal Compliance Requirements

 Florida has fewer requirements for compliance.
 This minimizes compliance costs and gives business owners many options.
 For example, it has no minimum capital requirement for a corporation.
 This allows a company flexibility when deciding to sell stock or issue a dividend.
 In addition, Florida does not require more than one director.
 That director can be all titles.
-These titles do not need to be held by different persons.
-The same person, therefore, can be the sole Director, President, Treasurer, and Secretary.
-Finally, the state of Florida protects shareholder privacy.
-Florida does not disclose or keep records of stockholders, although it does disclose the identities of directors, officers, and registered agents.
+These titles do not need to be held by different persons, meaning, the same person, therefore, can be the sole Director, President, Treasurer, and Secretary.
+Finally, the State of Florida protects shareholder privacy.
+Florida does not disclose or keep records of stockholders, although it does disclose the identities of directors, officers, and Registered Agents.

 - Florida Has a Legal System with Experience in Corporate and Commercial Law

 Florida’s legal system has experience in corporate and commercial law.
 For example, many parties chose Florida as the forum for maritime and admiralty law disputes.
 Florida’s Business Corporation Act also protects majority shareholders from liability.

 - Segregate Your Personal Assets from Your Business